 Toronto Western Hospital and Doctor’s

 Hospital at that time).
-This new entitty became University Health
+This new entity became the University Health

 After his departure, Dr. Hudson continued to lead health care forward in Ontario through various positions in Ontario's health system.